cloudwithtanvir/DevOps-bootcamp/Module 02 - Linux Fundamentals/Solution/Ezaz_Task1.md

    pgrep nginx
    ```

-   This command will list the PIDs of all running nginx processes.

 3. **Terminate the nginx process using its PID:**

    ```
    sudo pkill nginx
    ```

-   This command will terminate all processes named nginx.

 4. **Start the nginx process again:**
    ```